Desk Electronic Calculators

 The main features are:

-The Bandatronic is an early electronic calculator of about the same period as the Anita Mk VII and Anita Mk 8, but it is a much more specialised machine and in no way can be considered to be a desktop calculator.
+The Bandatronic is an early electronic calculator of about the same period as the ANITA Mk VII and ANITA Mk 8, but it is a much more specialised machine and in no way can be considered to be a desktop calculator.

 Nevertheless, it is still an interesting early electronic calculator, but, infuriatingly, no details are given about the technology used.